SlimRunner/advent-of-cpp/readme.md

 #### Part 2
 * It was fairly easy.
 * I first tried to naively run the same code from part one for all branches because I underestimated the exploration size of the puzzle.
 It was not going to happen in this life, but I quickly realize I could simply compute the lcm of the cycle of each path.

+---
+### Day 9
+#### Part 1
+* It was fairly easy.
+* I avoided writing a naive implementation.
+I instead set out to use newton calculus to compute the extrapolated value.
+Initially I tried to make the search stop once the difference of two zeroes is found.
+This proved very annoying because apparently a correct sequence violates this assertion while the search hasn't yet found the 0 terms.
+As soon as I got rid of that rule, my program output the answer.
+#### Part 2

 <!-- ---
 ### Day \#
 #### Part 1